Row of terraced houses in UK

 Interwar

 Interwar properties were built during the period between the start of the First World War and the end of the Second World War.
-These homes are built with cavity walls, meaning there are two ‘leaves’ of walls.
+These homes are built with cavity walls, providing two ‘leaves’ of walls.
 The purpose of a cavity wall is to ensure no moisture penetrates the internal wall, keeping the home dry.
-Interwar homes can be some of the best quality builds and make for desirable properties.
+Consequently, interwar homes can be some of the best quality builds and make for desirable properties.

 Post-war – 2000